 How to Find CBT Treatment for Anxiety

-At-home CBT Exercises for Anxiety
+CBT Apps for Anxiety

 While it is not possible to do CBT treatment on your own at home, there are some CBT exercises that could be helpful to some people with anxiety.
-These include activities and skills that focus on becoming more aware of thoughts, feelings and behaviors and making changes when those patterns are contributing to anxiety.
+These include activities and skills that focus on becoming more aware of thoughts, feelings, and behaviors, and making changes when those patterns are contributing to anxiety.

-1. Becoming Aware of Your Anxious Thoughts
+1. Become Aware of Your Anxious Thoughts

-2. Evaluating Your Behaviors
+2. Evaluate Your Behaviors

-3. Using Positive Affirmations
+3. Use Positive Affirmations

 Self-criticism is a pattern found in many mental health issues, including anxiety.
 Often, people speak to themselves in ways they would never speak to anyone else.
 Combat this negative self-talk by talking to yourself in the same way you would talk to an anxious friend during times when your anxiety spikes.

-5. Trying an Opposite Action
+5. Try an Opposite Action

 CBT is a highly effective treatment for anxiety disorders and is offered in most places around the country by therapists and other qualified professionals.
 CBT works to reduce symptoms and improve functioning by helping people make targeted changes to the way they think and respond when they are anxious.
-CBT can be used as a standalone treatment or in combination with other treatment options, including psychotropic medication.
+CBT can be used as a standalone treatment or in combination with other treatment options, including medication.